 Oppose

-In the House - Hearing 2/11 at 1:00 p.m.
-(Appropriations) (2/4)
+In the Senate - Hearing 3/27 at 1:00 p.m.
+(3/24)

 HB 107 SB 49 Consumer Protection - Automatic Renewals Del.
 Andrew Pruski (33A-D)

-Requiring a person who makes an automatic renewal offer to consumers to allow a consumer to cancel the automatic renewal in a certain manner; requiring automatic renewal offers to be displayed in a certain manner and contain certain information; establishing that compliance with certain regulations shall be considered to be compliance with the Act; establishing that a violation of the Act is an unfair, abusive, or deceptive trade practice; etc. Economic Matters Business Regulations - Oppose
+Requiring a person who makes an automatic renewal offer to consumers to allow a consumer to cancel the automatic renewal in a cost-effective, timely, and easy-to-use manner; requiring automatic renewal offers to be displayed in a certain manner and contain certain information; establishing that compliance with certain regulations or a certain license shall be considered to be compliance with the Act; establishing that a violation of the Act is an unfair, abusive, or deceptive trade practice; etc. Economic Matters

 Cyber & Tech - Oppose